 - Please call the Anoka County Medlink phone number (763) 324 – 3255 for ride requests

 - Anyone can use Transit Link to order groceries and household essentials online from a store that has online shopping and local pick up.
 Transit Link will pick your order up and deliver to your house.
 The service is free and no fares for delivery.
 The four-bag limit remains in effect.
 Pickups must be at a commercial location.
 A photo ID will be required at the drop-off.
 Metro Mobility is also offering this service.

 - Transit Link is also offering free delivery of goods from food shelves.
-You can schedule a pickup through the food shelf or a Transit Link customer service representative.
+You can schedule a pickup through the food shelf.

 Transit Hosted Events